jsugg/pytest-vs-jest-test-automation/README.md

 ```
 will run the tests allocating two CPU cores.

-If you want to dinamically allocate the available CPU cores for parallel execution, pass ``auto`` instead of *number of cores*.
+If you want to dynamically allocate the available CPU cores for parallel execution, pass ``auto`` instead of *number of cores*.
 ```
 pytest -n auto
 ```